Special topics in The Monday Briefing

 - Select a blog category

-Here is our choice selection of the "and finally" news stories from the Monday Briefing in 2017.
-Credit goes to my colleagues for tracking down these stories and for forging the right pun or quip.
-The Monday Briefing is taking a break until Monday 8th January.
-In the meantime the Deloitte economics team - Ian, Debo, Alex, Rebecca and Tom - wish you a very merry Christmas and a happy New Year.
+Here is a choice selection of the "and finally" news stories from the Monday Briefing in 2018.
+The Monday Briefing is taking a break until Monday 14th January.
+In the meantime the Deloitte economics team - Ian, Debo and Tom - wish you a merry Christmas and a happy New Year.